ScriptRaccoon/portfolio-website/src/data/posts/grouptheory-typescript-part2.md

 This series of posts is about modeling group theory within TypeScript.

 In [Part 1](https://scriptraccoon.dev/blog/grouptheory-typescript-part1) we already developed a generic class `Group<X>` which models finite groups whose elements are of type `X`.
-Their underlying sets are instances of an abstract class `SetWithEquality<X>`, which are like sets in TypeScript but with a custom notion of equality of their elements.
+Their underlying sets are instances of a generic class `SetWithEquality<X>`, which are like sets in TypeScript but with a custom notion of equality of their elements.
 If you haven't read that post, please check it out first.

 In Part 1, we have only seen one specific example of a group in TypeScript.
 This part will be about implementing further examples of groups.
 We will look at [cyclic groups](https://en.wikipedia.org/wiki/Cyclic_group), [symmetric groups](https://en.wikipedia.org/wiki/Symmetric_group), the [Klein Four-Group](https://en.wikipedia.org/wiki/Klein_four-group) and the [General linear group](https://en.wikipedia.org/wiki/General_linear_group).